BenKang34/LACountyHomelessness/README.md

 ## Part II: Data Merging Process

 First, we aggregated homeless count data at census tract level to get the homeless count data at community and city level.
-So we have homeless count data at three geographical levels.
+Therefore, we have homeless count data at three geographical levels.
 Second, we merged crime data and 311 calls data with homeless count data at three geographical levels.

-Third, then we merged the homeless-related measures data with geo data.
+Third, we merged the homeless-related measures data with geospatial data.

 ![dataflow](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/dataflow.png)